 Four Roses Kentucky bourbon.
 It's one of the top brands in Europe and Asia.
 It wasn't even sold in the US for a fifty-year period.

-Inversely, back in the 18th century, Catherine the Great, trying to wean her troops off vodka, had the military order beer from English brewers, who responded by inventing a new style of dark, malty stout with a high alcohol content (8-9% abv) to suit Russian tastes and preserve it for the long trip across the North Sea and the Baltic.
+Inversely, back in the 18th century, Catherine the Great, trying to wean her troops off vodka,note Though note that vodka in Catherinian times was wholly unlike the modern one, and was essentially an unaged rye whisky. had the military order beer from English brewers, who responded by inventing a new style of dark, malty stout with a high alcohol content (8-9% abv) to suit Russian tastes and preserve it for the long trip across the North Sea and the Baltic.
 The Russians didn't really go for it that much—not that they disliked it, but it didn't really replace vodka—but the style has proven extremely popular in the United States, where craft breweries usually market their high-gravity dark ales as "Russian Imperial Stout."